myei/db-backup/README.md

 # db-backup (backer)

-Script written in Python3 for database management that can do the following:
+Easy-To-Use script written in Python3 for database management that can do the following:

 * Backup
 * Restore
 * Daily parameterizable backup files cleaning
-* Account storage
+* Encrypted accounts storage

 Can work with: